Tax Strategy

 1. Introduction

-Total Security Limited (“the Company”) is a UK-based software as a service business specialising in cybersecurity products and services.
-The Company operates primarily from the United Kingdom and supplies customers both domestically and internationally.
+The Group is a UK-based software as a service business specialising in cybersecurity products and services.
+The Group operates primarily from the United Kingdom and supplies customers both domestically and internationally.

 2. Tax Risk Management and Governance

-Total Security Limited is committed to maintaining a robust tax governance framework to ensure compliance with UK tax law and reporting obligations.
+The Total Security UK Group is committed to maintaining a robust tax governance framework to ensure compliance with UK tax law and reporting obligations.

 Governance and Oversight

-The Board of Directors has ultimate responsibility for the Company’s tax strategy and oversight of tax risk.
-The Board ensures that tax considerations are appropriately factored into the Company’s strategic and commercial decision-making.
+Point Wild Holdings Inc. and their Board of Directors has ultimate responsibility for the Group’s tax strategy and oversight of tax risk.
+The Board ensures that tax considerations are appropriately factored into the Group’s strategic and commercial decision-making.

 Risk Management Framework

-The Company operates a tax risk assessment and control framework as part of its wider internal control environment.
+The Group operates a tax risk assessment and control framework as part of its wider internal control environment.
 Tax risks are identified, assessed, and managed to ensure they remain within acceptable levels.

 Tax processes and controls are subject to periodic review to reflect changes in legislation, business operations, and transactional activity.
 Where appropriate, controls are updated to ensure continued compliance and effective risk management.

-The Company promotes ongoing training and development to ensure relevant personnel remain informed of changes in tax legislation and HMRC guidance.
+The Group promotes ongoing training and development to ensure relevant personnel remain informed of changes in tax legislation and HM Revenue & Customs (“HMRC”) guidance.
 External professional advice is sought where necessary to support compliance or address complex tax matters.

 3. Attitude to Tax Planning

-Total Security Limited adopts a responsible and conservative approach to tax planning.
-The Company seeks to comply fully with UK tax law and does not engage in artificial or aggressive tax planning arrangements.
+The Total Security UK Group adopts a responsible and conservative approach to tax planning.
+The Group seeks to comply fully with UK tax law and does not engage in artificial or aggressive tax planning arrangements or adopt positions which are contrary to the intentions of parliament.

 4. Level of Risk Accepted

-The Company has a low tolerance for tax risk and seeks to minimise uncertainty in its tax affairs.
-Tax positions adopted by the Company are aligned with its risk appetite and are supported by a reasonable technical basis.
+The Group has a low tolerance for tax risk and seeks to minimise uncertainty in its tax affairs.
+Tax positions adopted by the Group are aligned with its low-risk appetite and are supported by a reasonable technical basis.

-Where there is uncertainty in the interpretation of tax legislation, the Company evaluates the associated risks and, where appropriate, seeks professional advice or engages with HMRC to obtain clarity.
+Where there is uncertainty in the interpretation of tax legislation, the Group evaluates the associated risks and, where appropriate, seeks professional advice or engages with HMRC to obtain clarity.

 5. Relationship with HMRC

-Total Security Limited seeks to maintain an open, transparent, and constructive relationship with HM Revenue & Customs.
+The Total Security UK Group seeks to maintain an open, transparent, and constructive relationship with HMRC.

-The Company aims to engage with HMRC in a timely manner on significant or complex tax matters and responds promptly to HMRC enquiries.
-Where errors or inaccuracies are identified in tax filings, the Company takes appropriate steps to correct them and make disclosures in line with statutory requirements.
+The Group aims to engage with HMRC in a timely manner on significant or complex tax matters and responds promptly to any HMRC enquiries and discloses relevant information to enable tax authorities to carry out their review.
+If errors or inaccuracies are identified in tax filings, the Group takes appropriate steps to correct them and make disclosures in line with statutory requirements and to ensure the correct taxes are paid.